Revisiting ‘I Wish (Kiseki)’, a close look inside the life of a Japanese family

 'I Wish (Kiseki)'

-Set in the shadow of a simmering volcano ‘I Wish (Kiseki)’ examines the aftermath of a family break up as it’s counterparts come to terms with their change in circumstances.
-Seen through the eyes of the two young sons the audience has a window into suburban life of a Japanese family.
+Set in the shadow of a simmering volcano, I Wish (Kiseki) examines the aftermath of a family break up as it’s counterparts come to terms with their change in circumstances.
+Seen through the eyes of the two young sons, the audience has a window into the suburban life of a Japanese family.

-The central idea of seeking a miracle helps the story to move at a steady pace and inspires some excitement in the viewer.
-But it is mainly a device to remind you of the hopefulness and imagination of youth.
+The central idea of seeking a miracle helps the story to move at a steady pace and inspires some excitement in the viewer, but it is mainly a device to remind you of the hopefulness and imagination of youth.
 The story really is about how people learn to deal with change.
 The film is a gentle pondering on the challenges we face at each stage of our lives.
 From the young boys who see that there is a bigger picture outside their own universe.
-To their parents who have to move on from the disappointment of their failed marriage and begin to redefine themselves.
-And the elder generation of grandparents who see their lives slowing as their values and traditions are fading away.
+To their parents who have to move on from the disappointment of their failed marriage and begin to redefine themselves—and the elder generation of grandparents who see their lives slowing as their values and traditions are fading away.

 One small cultural point to note.
-There was an unintentional running joke throughout the film which had the cinema audience laughing over you’ve guessed it – horsemeat.
-Evidently the Japanese are a bit more open-minded about what they eat as the young children were pretty keen to try horsemeat sashimi.
-Obviously they don’t shop at Tesco.
+There was an unintentional running joke throughout the film which had the cinema audience laughing over you’ve guessed it; horsemeat.
+Evidently, the Japanese are a bit more open-minded about what they eat as the young children were pretty keen to try horsemeat sashimi.
+Obviously, they don’t shop at Tesco.